Antisemitism in South Africa

+Antisemitism in South Africa is the manifestation of hostility, prejudice or discrimination against South African Jews or Judaism as a religious, ethnic or racial group.
+This form of racism has affected Jews since South Africa's Jewish community was established in the 19th century.

 The history of the Jews in South Africa has been marked by periods of official and unofficial antisemitism.

 Before apartheid

 During the 1930s many Nationalist Party leaders and wide sections of the Afrikaner people came strongly under the influence of the Nazi movement which dominated Germany from 1933.
 There were many reasons for this.
 Germany was the traditional enemy of Britain, and whoever opposed Britain appeared a friend of the Nationalists.
 Many Nationalists, moreover, believed that the opportunity to re-establish their lost republic would come with the defeat of the British Empire in the international arena.
 The more belligerent Hitler became, the further hopes rose that the day of Afrikanerdom was about to dawn.